 The Living Samadhi of Jñāneshvar

 At the young age of twenty-one, Jñāneshvar declared his intention to renounce the world in a unique manner.
-Living samadhi is when a saint goes into a permanent meditative state in which he experiences complete identity with and absorption in the Self.
+Living samadhi is when a saint enters complete meditative absorption in the Self.
 His body remains alive, but it is entombed forever.
 At the auspicious time, a great ceremony is held, and a stone is moved to close the grave.

 Jñāneshvar’s tomb remained undisturbed except for one brief instance.
 The tomb was opened to sever a root that had grown around his neck.
 Having done so, the tomb was again closed.
 Ever since Jñāneshvar’s samadhi, festivals have been held to celebrate this great saint.